superposition/tusky-mcp-server/README.md

 - **Folder Management**: Organize your content with folders
 - **File Management**: Upload, download, and manage files
 - **Search**: Find content across all your vaults and folders.
 [See search documentation](docs/search.md)
+- **File Uploads**: Upload files using the TUS protocol for reliable and resumable file transfers.
+[See upload documentation](docs/file-uploads.md)
 - **User Profile**: Manage your Tusky profile and settings

 ## Integrating with MCP Clients